ultragorira/ultragorira.github.io/_posts/2022-03-24-Style-Transfer-VGG19.md

 We basically vectorize (flatten the values).First row in the feature map are the first 4 slot of the vector.

-By vectorizing the feature maps we transfor a 3D conv layer into a 2D matrix of values Next we need to multiply this matrix by the Transponse of the matrix
+By vectorizing the feature maps we transform a 3D conv layer into a 2D matrix of values.
+Next we need to multiply this matrix by the Transponse of the matrix

 The result will be a 8 by 8 matrix.
 So for example the value in row 4, column 2, will hold the similarities of the fourth and second feature maps in the layer.
 Gram matrix is one of the mostly used in practice when doing style.